InfiniteSearchSpace/PyCl-Convergence/README.md

  * 'Back' mousebutton or 'T' key to use a Bitmap image seed

- * 'Q' key to toggle image-capture recording
+ * 'Q' key to toggle image-capture recording (creates a series of Avidemux-compatible Bitmaps)

- * 'SPACEBAR' to toggle mouse-panning

- * 'W' to wipe the screen clear of all living cells
+ * 'P' to wipe the screen clear of all living cells

+ * 'F' to toggle use of 'Photographic' filter

+ * 'I' to toggle use of 'Game Mode' (Prerequisite: 'F' for Filter Mode must be on)

+There's Three Modes: DRAW, VIEW, and GAME

+DRAW (Typical Default)

+ * Scrollwheel to increase Drawn Square Size

+ * 'SPACEBAR' to toggle DRAW or VIEW modes

+VIEW

+ * 'SPACEBAR' to toggle DRAW or VIEW modes

+ * The game world will become centered on the mouse location

+ * Zoom in or out with the scrollwheel

+GAME (Temporarily Default Override)

+ * Spacebar or Left Click to shoot at the mouse position

+ * 'F' to toggle use of 'Photographic' filter

+ * 'I' to toggle use of 'Game Mode'